ultimatecoder/ultimatecoder.github.io/_posts/2018-09-29-analyzing-the-behaviour-of-python-function-splice.md

 my_function()
 ```

-And he asked me by pointing towards that code, "What will be the output of this
-code?"

 Now it was my turn to give the answer.
 I looked at the code and tried parsing it
-in my head by iterating it line by line.
-In my mind I observed the first line.
+in my head line by line.
+In my mind, I observed the first line.
+It was defining
-It was defining a function which is looking correct.
-I moved my eyes to the next
+a function which looked correct.
+I moved my eyes to the next line.
+It was
-line.
-I found the `l` is a variable of type `list` assigned with values ranging
+defining a variable l of type list and assigning values ranging from 0 to 2.
-from 0 to 2.
-This either isn't looking problematic.
-So I forwarded to the next
+This either wasn’t looking problematic.
+So I forwarded to the next line where it
-line where it was trying to print list by slicing it from starting value `30` to
+was trying to print that variable l by slicing it from starting value 30 to the
-the infinity.
+infinity.

-"Well, the start value is 30 which is greater than the length of the list.
+“Well, the start value is 30 which is greater than the length of the list.
 This
-should raise an `IndexError`" I said in my mind.
-After this what happen actually
+should raise an IndexError” I said in my mind.
+I was about to speak an answer,
-created a problem for me.
-I was about to speak an answer, but suddenly Devil of
+but suddenly Devil of me splashed.
-me splashed.

-"It is even less than a banana job my dear.
-You should take some advantage to
+“It is even less than a banana job my dear,” the Devil said to me, “You should
-this opportunity for earning something more JAY!" that Devil murmured in my
+take some advantage to this opportunity my boy.”
-ears.

 To be frank, I was confused at that moment.
 Because things were looking in my
 control I negotiated with the Angle and decided to be with the Devil.

-I said,
+I said, “How about betting for some real values?”

-"How about betting for some real values?".
-By going closer I spoke, "If I answer
+By going closer I spoke, “If I answer correctly, You will pay the bill and If I
-correctly, You will pay the bill and If I am wrong, This will be a treat from my
+am wrong, This will be a treat from my side.”
-side."

 He thought for a while and shook his head as a sign of affirmation.
 Now it was
 my turn to show the cards.

-I said, "It will raise an `IndexError`."
+I said in a strong voice, “It will raise an IndexError.”

-He starred my face for a second and said "Okay".
-After pausing for a second he
+He starred my face for a second and spoke, “Okay”.

-questioned, "Are you sure about this?".
+After pausing for a second he teased, “Are you sure about this?”.

-This was the hint he gave to me for taking another shot.
-I was overconfident by
+This was the hint he gave to me for taking another shot to this.
+I was
-lurking thought seeded by the Devil and said, "Yes I am."
+overconfident by lurking thought seeded by the Devil.
+I didn’t think much here.

+I said with a flat face, “Yes I am.”

-With that answer he instantly opened his bag pack, took his Laptop out and ran
+With my answer, he instantly opened his bag pack, took his Laptop out and typed
 the code which he wrote on that tissue.

-When he paused typing I said in a strong voice, "So did I
+When I stopped hearing a sound of typing I yelled, “So did I won?”
-won?"

-He turned his laptop towards me and said, "Not at all!"
+He turned his laptop towards me and exclaimed, “Not at all!”

-When I looked on screen, the interpreter was printing `[]`.
+When I looked on screen, the interpreter was printing [].
 Damn!
-I lost the
+I lost the bet.
-bet.
-It was a shocking moment for me.
-Why the hell `slice` is returning an empty
+Why the hell slice is returning an empty list even when we are trying to slice
-list even when we are trying to `slice` it with a value which is greater than
+it with a value which is greater than the length of it!
+It was surely looking
-the length of it!
-It was surely looking unpythonic behavior.
-I paid whatever the
+unpythonic behavior.
+I paid whatever the bill amount was.
+Entire evening this
-bill amount was.
-Entire evening this question was all cramming on my mind.
-After
+question was all cramming my mind.
+After coming home, I decided to find reasons
-coming home, I decided to find reasons for returning an empty list instead of
-raising an `IndexError` from a `slice`.
+for returning an empty list instead of raising an IndexError from a slice.

-Below are a few reasons mainly why returning an empty list makes more sense
+Below are a few reasons justifying such behavior of slice function.
+I am sharing
-instead of raising an `IndexError` when the `slice` is called with values greater
-than the length of the Iterator object.
+this with you so that you don’t lose a bet with your friend :) For those who

-For those who haven't used splice anytime in their life, I advise to read [this]
+haven’t used slice anytime in their life, I advise to read this tutorial.
-[1] tutorial.

 * **Reason number one:**